preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB/README.md

 All these datasets are public!
 Some of them were from my Ph.D. studies (especially on cracks) and most of them were downloaded from the internet.
 I do not remember the individual names of the dataset providers.
 But I acknowledge their work and I am thankful to all of them!
 I hope you appreciate their efforts in making these datasets public to advance the research!

 Below are some samples from the datasets.
-There are 98 `panorama` or `image stitching/registration` datasets in total.
+There are 100+ `panorama` or `image stitching/registration` datasets in total.
 You can download them in [AutoPanoStitch Stitching Datasets Compilation](https://1drv.ms/f/s!AlFYM4jwmzqrtaBpxVMpJegvN9QVZw?e=UIaYug).
+Please note that this dataset compilation is more for the qualitative analysis of the image stitching problem.
+For quantitative analaysis, I recommend using [Quantitative Image Stitching Datasets](https://github.com/visionxiang/Image-Stitching-Dataset).
 If I come across any interesting and challenging datasets, I will expand this compilation.
 | Type | Images |
 | --- | --- |
 | CMU | ![dataset_samples_CMU0](assets/dataset_samples_CMU0.png) |